Health promotion and maintanance & Basic care and comfort

 8.

-While performing a physical examination on a newborn, which assessment should be reported to the physician?
+During a routine physical examination of a newborn, the nurse notes several findings.
+Which assessment should be reported immediately to the physician?

 9.